baumi-testing/baumi-testing.github.io/index.md

 * he had a tendency to be late for school
 * played lead guitar with The Pinheads and liked listening to Huey Lewis and the News and Eddie Van Halen
 * talented skateboarder

+Marty once said:
+> Jesus, George, it was a wonder I was even born.